Sigmmma/c20/src/content/h2/tools/h2a-ek/h2c-tool/readme.md

 tool sound-multi-layer "sound_test" projectile_impact adpcm
 ```

 * source-directory - A local data path to a directory or child directories containing sound files.
+Supported extensions are WAV saved as 16 bit PCM, WMA, and AIFF.
 * type - Set the sound class
 * compression - Set the compression.
 The list of valid options is as follows.
 	* uncompressed